 This Selective Program has a competitive entry selection process based on a competitive point system.
 Application requirements are included in the description below.

 The program prepares the graduate to provide compassionate patient-centered care, to be a patient safety advocate and to be a member of the health care team in various health care settings.
-This intensive three semester program offers classroom instruction and related clinical practice in the four basic areas of nursing care: adults, mothers and newborns, children, and the elderly.
+This intensive three semester program offers classroom instruction and related clinical practice in the four basic areas of nursing care: adults, mothers and newborns, children and the elderly.
 Graduates of this program will have a wide array of opportunities for providing nursing care for patients in structured health care settings.
 Patients cared for by Vocational Nurses typically are experiencing common, well-defined health problems with predictable outcomes.
-Students seeking entry in the Vocational Nursing program must file a program specific application and complete additional admission procedures as required (see VN advisor for specific criteria, courses and procedures).
+Students seeking entry in the Vocational Nursing program must file a program specific application and complete additional admission procedures as required.
+(Please see a VN advisor for specific criteria, courses and procedures).

 All applicants must:

 - Participate in the required Prospective Student Information Session at the Nursing & Allied Health Campus.
 For the session schedule, access the information on the Vocational Nursing Program website online at https://nah.southtexascollege.edu/vn/.

 - Be admitted to the college as a high school graduate or GED equivalent.

-- Pass a criminal background check, 10-panel drug screen through approved providers, and complete all required immunizations including Hepatitis B series before beginning of nursing clinical courses.
+- Pass a criminal background check, 10-panel drug screen through approved providers, and complete all required immunizations including Hepatitis B series before applying to the program.
 For more information on these requirements access the Clinical Affairs website: https://nah.southtexascollege.edu/clinical_affairs.html.

 - Submit a completed Program application by stated deadline.
-For more information contact Vocational Nursing Program at 956-872-3135 or 956-447-6632 or access the information online at http://nah.southtexascollege.edu.
+For more information access the website at https://nah.southtexascollege.edu/vn/.

 Competitive Entry Selection Process